geometry-zsh/geometry/README.md

 - set the terminal title to current command and directory
 - make you the coolest hacker in the whole Starbucks

-The right side prompt is print asynchronously, so you know it's going to be fast™.
+The right side prompt is printed asynchronously, so you know it's going to be fast™.

 ## Plugins